 The Asbury Collegian

 "Celebrated Catholic biographer Joseph Pearce visits Asbury"

 "US Senate hopeful Matt Bevin lobbies for fiscal responsibility"

 "Editorial: Girls just want to have fun on the cover of Vogue"

-Eight Asbury students (myself included) had the opportunity the summer of 2012 to be the first journalism group from our school to report at the Olympics.
-We were in London for two weeks, reporting at the London Olympics for NBC affiliate LEX-18.
+Eight Asbury students (myself included) had the opportunity the summer of 2012 to be the first journalism group from our school to report at the Olympics (that year in London).
+We were in England for two weeks, reporting at the Olympics for NBC affiliate LEX-18.
 Below are two news packages I helped produce.
 We won a Student Emmy for "London learns Southern phrases," which is featured below: